Eric Namesnik: Olympics 1992-96

+Competition highlights

 He also won a bronze medal in the 400-meter individual medley at the 1994 world championships, and two silvers at the 1991 world meet.
 He set a new American record in the 400-meter individual medley on four occasions.

+Swim coaching

-He later spent seven years (1997-2004) as an assistant with the men's Michigan Wolverines swimming and diving team under coach Jon Urbanchek.
+He spent seven years (1997-2004) as an assistant with the men's Michigan Wolverines swimming and diving team under coach Jon Urbanchek.
 He was a volunteer assistant coach at Eastern Michigan University for two years before his death and was a coach for Wolverine Aquatics Club in Ann Arbor, Michigan.

 Death

 Namesnik died on January 11, 2006, from injuries sustained in a car accident the prior week.
 On January 7, 2006, he was critically injured in an accident that occurred when he attempted to pass another vehicle on an ice-covered road in Pittsfield Township, Michigan.
 He was survived by his wife, former swimmer Kirsten Silvester from the Netherlands, and their two children, Austin and Madison.
 His former club team, Club Wolverine, hosts the Namesnik Memorial Grand Prix every spring in his honor.

 He is memorialized with a statue outside of the Butler County YMCA, along with his childhood coach John "Pump" McLaughlin.